rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 <!-- ======================================================================= -->
-# the level-based encoding, in pre-order
+# the level-based encoding, in default pre-order

 ```
 default pre-order (PRE)                              a